2014 NEAA Student Paper Prize Competitions

 Each year the NEAA awards prizes to the best graduate and undergraduate papers presented at the annual meeting.
 Separate awards are also given for the best undergraduate and graduate student poster papers.
 This year, the prizes will be $250 each.

 In the past, awards were announced at the conference.
-We are now extending the submission deadline for 1 month past the conference (March 29, 2013).
+We are now extending the submission deadline for 1 month past the conference.
 Awards will be announced in the following NEAA newsletter and on the website.
 Guidelines for submissions are as follows:

 - Separate graduate and undergraduate prizes are awarded for both podium and poster papers.
 The abstracts (and in some cases the papers) are published in the NEAA newsletter and publication of the articles in professional journals may be facilitated.

-- To be eligible, the podium and poster papers must be presented in a conference session by the author at the 2013 NEAA meetings in College Park, MD.
+- To be eligible, the podium and poster papers must be presented in a conference session by the author at the NEAA meeting.
 Please make sure to complete registration and abstract forms.

 - The papers may be in any sub-field of anthropology and can be given in French, Spanish or English.